Skip to content

 Western Fjords Cycling Guide

 Two of Norway's greatest mountain roads in a single out-and-back.
 From Skjolden at sea level, you climb to Sognefjellshytta at 1,434m, descend to Turtagrø, then plunge down the savage Tindevegen to Øvre Årdal — before climbing back out.
+The Western Fjords queen stage: Sognefjellsvegen from Skjolden over Northern Europe's highest mountain pass at 1 434m, then Tindevegen from Øvre Årdal back up to Turtagrø — two HC climbs and 4 134m of climbing in a single day.
 129 kilometres, 4,134 metres of climbing, all earned twice.

 Sognefjellet–Tindevegen is not a loop in the ordinary sense.
 It's a reckoning.
 Starting and finishing in Skjolden at the inner end of Lustrafjorden, this route forces you to climb from sea level to high alpine terrain — twice — before you're done.